mRcSchwering/luca/e1_co2_fixing/docs/WL_training.md

 _**Cluster c0 representative** Genome and transcriptome of (lower) and molecule concentration over time in (upper) cluster representing cell.
 Cell was isolated and its extracellular environment kept constant while advancing time.
 Transcripts above the genome are encoded on the forward strand, below it on the reverse-complement strand.
 Colors represent domain types._

+The cell has all the necessary domains.
+CO2 to acetyl-CoA ratio after 50 steps is about 23.

 _**Cluster c0 representative proteins** Protein encoded by each coding by each coding region.
 Molecule transport directions are only relevant in proteins with multiple domains.
 Multiple domains are concatenaed with `|`. `[i]` is intra-, `[e]` extracellular._
 |   CDS | protein                                                                                    |
 |------:|:-------------------------------------------------------------------------------------------|